nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

 # Getting started

-Nearline has a common tool for access, with a set of `nl` commands, which are accessible by loading the following module:
+Nearline has a common tool for access, with a set of `nl*` commands, which are accessible by loading the following module:

     module load nearline

-> ### Note
->
-> You may notice that in the above command no specific version of the
-> Nearline software is chosen.
-This is deliberate, and is designed to
-> ensure that you get the latest and greatest release, since Nearline is
-> under active development.
-It's an exception to our normal practice of
-> strongly advising you to load a specific version of a software module.
+**Please Note**: You may notice that in the above command no specific version of the Nearline software is chosen.
+This is deliberate, and is designed to ensure that you get the latest and greatest release, since Nearline is under active development.
+It's an exception to our normal practice of strongly advising you to load a specific version of a software module.

+**Best practice in research data management and data archiving** is to use multiple storage technologies.
+In particular, any data that is irreplaceable and/or has regulatory retention requirements, should not rely solely on NeSI’s Nearline service as the only copy.

 # View files